 As the world continues to experience economic uncertainties post-Covid and newer challenges, the Halal Economy is emerging as a stable driver of economic growth, opening up new markets for trade.

-The Halal Economy Conference UK, in partnership with the Halal Expo London, will present insights into the Halal Economy as a solution for post-Covid economic recovery and discuss its environmental & social impact.
-It will consider consumer trends, the impacts of new 4IR technologies, Post-Brexit trade conditions and their various impacts upon sectors such as food, travel and ethical finance.
+The Halal Economy Conference in partnership with Halal Expo London, will present insights into the Halal Economy as a solution for post-Covid economic recovery and discuss its environmental & social impact.
+It will consider consumer trends, the economic landscape following the pandemic, post-Brexit trade conditions and their various impacts upon sectors such as food, travel and ethical finance.
 The Conference will dive deeper into the journey of the Halal Economy and how it can help us overcome some of the challenges we face today.

 The Next Stage of Growth